OregonStateUniversity/fs-ops-normal/README.md

 ## How to run Ops Normal on device, Virtual or Physical
 ### Virtual Device
-1. Open up virtual device from your IDE
+1. Open up virtual device from your IDE.
+If you need help setting up a vitual device, you can follow the steps described in this article: https://flutteragency.com/set-up-an-emulator-for-vscode/
 2. Run the application

 ### Physical Device